code4it-dev/c4it-hugo/content/article/2024/111-code-coverage-must-not-be-the-target/index.md

 }
 ```

-It then uses the Service:
+The Controller uses the Service:

 ```cs
 public class WeatherService : IWeatherService